jazzband/django-simple-menu/example/README.rst

 Setting up
 ----------
+Use sqlite3 instead of pysqilte as it does not work with python it will not work And do not have to install sqlite3

 To setup the project you need to create a new virtualenv directory and install the dependencies listed in the requirements file::